harbidel/Amharic-ASR-Dataset-Merge/README.md

 ## License

-The merge notebook itself has no license restrictions; the resulting dataset's license follows the terms of the source datasets it combines (see the warning above).
+The merge notebook itself has no license restrictions; the resulting dataset's license follows the terms of the source datasets it combines.